Pabeks/Project-1/Project-19.md

 __PROBLEM ENCOUNTERED:__
 - nginx target group was __unhealthy__, I remotely logged into the nginx server through the bastion and found out that there was an error in the `/etc/nginx/nginx.conf` file.
-Fixed the error and restarted the server - `sudo ssytemctl restart nginx`.
+Fixed the error and restarted the server - `sudo sytemctl restart nginx`.
 -